h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 The `Counters` contract demonstrates maps in Ralph by implementing a simple personal counter.
 Users can create a counter tied to their address (with a map entry deposit), increment it, check its value, and eventually clear it (recovering their deposit).

-Function annotations play a crucial role in Ralph smart contracts, and we'll explore them in more details in the next section.
+Function annotations play a crucial role in Ralph smart contracts, and we'll explore them in more details in the [Function Annotations](#function-annotations) section.
 For now, let's briefly examine the annotations used in the `Counters` contract to understand their purpose:

 - `@using(preapprovedAssets = true)`: This annotation requires the caller to approve assets before calling the function.
 In this case, the caller needs to approve enough ALPH to cover the map entry deposit.
-- `@using(checkExternalCaller = false)`: By default, Ralph requires public functions to check the caller, otherwise it won't compile.
+- `@using(checkExternalCaller = false)`: By default, Ralph requires public functions that can potentially update blockchain state to check the caller, otherwise it won't compile.
 This annotation allows any caller to call the function.

 Let's test the `Counters` contract using the TypeScript code below: